-A major in sociology is solid preparation not only for graduate study in the field but for careers in teaching, advertising, law, and administration.
+A major in sociology is solid preparation not only for graduate study in the field but for careers such as in teaching, advertising, law, and administration.
 In both the public and private sectors, sociologists are called upon to collect data, analyze results, and generate new knowledge.
+Sociologists play a leadership role in many non-profit organizations, focused on a range of social issues.